 - It has support for more than just Texas Hold'em.
 Omaha and Omaha Hi/Lo are also supported.

-- It finds percentages using brute force, not mathematics.
+The main disavantage of Poker Enlighter is that it finds percentages using brute force, not mathematics.
 Although this shouldn't have any

 significant effect on the results themselves, it negatively affects performance.